reactjs/react.dev/content/docs/hooks-reference.md

 Accepts a context object (the value returned from `React.createContext`) and returns the current context value, as given by the nearest context provider for the given context.

-When the provider updates, this Hook will trigger a rerender with the latest context value.
+When the provider updates, this Hook will trigger a re-render with the latest context value.

 ## Additional Hooks